-Written By ESR News Blog Editor Thomas Ahearn Policies and procedures to ensure maximum possible accuracy when obtaining, recording, and reporting verification information for their clients is important for background screening firms accredited by the National Association of Professional Background Screeners (NAPBS®).
-Verifications of past education and past employment of job applicants are a necessary part of …Continue reading "Service Standards Important for NAPBS Accredited Background Screening Firms"
+Written By ESR News Editor Thomas Ahearn Policies and procedures to ensure maximum possible accuracy when obtaining, recording, and reporting education and employment verifications for their clients are important for background screening companies accredited by the National Association of Professional Background Screeners (NAPBS).
+The NAPBS, a non-profit trade association representing the background screening industry founded …Continue reading "Verification Services Standards Important for Background Screening Companies Accredited by the NAPBS"